-I have had great success with this recipe with both Juvela gluten free white mix and Doves Farm gluten free white self-raising flour.
-And although both of these mixes have a raising agent, I find a little extra baking powder gives you a lighter texture and the additional Xanthan gum holds the ‘crumb’ together perfectly!
+I’ve had great success making gluten free scones with various gluten free self-raising flours and Juvela mix.
+Whilst SR flours/mixes already include a raising agent, I find a little extra baking powder gives the scones a lighter texture, and the addition of xanthan gum holds the ‘crumb’ together perfectly.

 25g (1oz) of caster sugar – double up on this quantity is you are not adding fruit